garrandall/popular-music-data/tracks/wrack-my-brain-ringo-starr.md

 Wrack my brain.

 With a will there's a way,
-But there's no way i can see,
+But there's no way I can see,
 Coming up with something you'd enjoy
 As much as tv

-All the same, i play the game,
+All the same, I play the game,
 Up and down old memory lane,
 Wrack my brain, (wrack my brain)
 Till my head is filled with pain,
 Wrack my brain, (wrack my brain)
-While i slowly go insane,
+While I slowly go insane,
 Wrack my brain. (wrack my brain)